What Is Bipolar Disorder (Formerly Manic Depression)?

 Bipolar disorder is a long-term, cyclical disorder, so long-term treatment is recommended for most people.
 A mixture of psychotherapy and medications, such as mood stabilizers, are typically recommended.

 Therapy can be a helpful strategy for people with bipolar disorder to improve wellbeing and life satisfaction.
+Through therapy, participants can also address comorbid mental health concerns, such as attention-deficit/hyperactivity disorder (ADHD).
 You may find therapy modalities such as interpersonal and social rhythm therapy (IPSRT) and FFT may be helpful.
+If symptoms of bipolar disorder are treatment resistant, a healthcare provider may recommend a brain stimulation therapy, such as electroconvulsive therapy (ECT).

 An online therapist can help you learn about your disorder and develop the tools to recognize and navigate your symptoms.
 Cognitive behavioral therapy (CBT) is effective in reducing the severity of mania and rate of relapsing for people with bipolar disorder.
 A 2017 study of online CBT, which is offered from sites like BetterHelp, found that it is effective in managing symptoms of bipolar disorder.
 Additionally, online therapy can be less costly for some, and you may find it easier to stick with therapy sessions because it’s often more convenient.